KSchaaij/Stable-and-Personalised-Lexical-Profiles/README.md

 This repository contains resources for the paper:

-**Towards Stable and Personalised Profiles for Lexical Alignment in Spoken Human-Agent Dialogue** by Keara Schaaij, Roel Boumans, Tibor Bosse & Iris Hendrickx
+**Towards Stable and Personalised Profiles for Lexical Alignment in Spoken Human-Agent Dialogue** by Keara Schaaij, Roel Boumans, Tibor Bosse, and Iris Hendrickx

 ## Data